fangel/RelAlg.js/README.md

 ### Selection

 Selection are done with the `Select` operation.
-It takes a boolean expression its arguments, like so
+It takes a boolean expression as its arguments, ie

 	Select[a == 2 && b <= 3]( Relation )